 All faculty, including adjunct professors, have experience as campus and/or district leadership

-Program designed to be completed in one calendar year
+Program designed to be completed in five consecutive semesters

 An internship course is embedded into the curriculum each semester; the supervising mentor is compensated with a stipend (restrictions apply)